hzqst/MetaHookSv/README.md

 4. hook VGUI1 TextImage control paint procedure and draw it with multi-byte character support. (new and only for SvEngine)

+5. Custom dictionary for each map, put dictionary file at "/maps/[mapname]_dictionary.csv"

 Current state : Ready to use.

 ![](https://github.com/hzqst/MetaHookSv/raw/main/img/1.png)